-If the sort file is not online, the FILE statement needs to be syntactically correct and contain a valid LABEL parameter.
-For example, the UNIT, RETAIN, and TRACKS parameters do not have to be actual execution time values.
+If the sort file is not online the FILE statement must still be syntactically correct and contain a TRACKS parameter and a valid LABEL parameter.
+The UNIT and TRACKS parameters do not have to be the actual values to be used when running the sort, but they must be present.
+The UNIT parameter cannot specify a nonremovable unit.

-\$SOURCE and \$WORK files must be provided for the generation of the object module.
+\$SOURCE and \$WORK files must be provided for the generation of the object module, and both files must reside on a 5444 simulation area.